KathyHaem/KathyHaem/README.md

 👋 My name is Kathy Hämmerl.
 I am a PhD student at LMU Munich in Computational Linguistics, co-supervised by Alex Fraser and Jindřich Libovický (Charles University, Prague).
 My research interests are multilingual models, cross-lingual transfer, and how they function.

+I am currently on a research visit to Prague!

 📜 Publications:

 - Marion Di Marco, **Katharina Hämmerl**, and Alexander Fraser.
 2023.
 [A Study on Accessing Linguistic Information in Pre-Trained Language Models by Using Prompts](https://aclanthology.org/2023.emnlp-main.454/).
 EMNLP, 2023.